Academics

 The Carroll Classical Charter School is dedicated to the classical model of education.
 A classical education creates a well-rounded student with a logical mind and a virtuous heart.
 It is built upon the best of the Western traditional canon through curriculum and philosophy which acknowledges current understanding of child development and growth.
 Classical education instills in students a large body of factual knowledge, trains them to logically organize and analyze these facts, and gives them the tools to put forth a reasoned and persuasive argument.
 Classically educated students are coherent, thoughtful and eloquent writers and speakers who are grounded in virtue.

 Classical education focuses on a rigorous and content-rich core in which academic marks are given for mastery, not for effort, in every subject.
-Classical education emphasizes excellence in everything from the literature read to the quality of each assignment completed by students.
 Acquiring knowledge is highly valued, and moving beyond the ability to simply pass a test, classical education advances this acquisition in order to create logical and articulate citizens.

 Classical education has a rich 2500 year history.
 It began in the time of Plato and Aristotle, matured during the Middle Ages, and continued as the predominant form of education for America’s Founders.
 Educational trends come and go but the classical approach is timeless, rigorous and still relevant.